Flow in (retrieving from Salesforce)

 - Those metadata items are retrieved from Salesforce using the metadata API

-However - partial retrieves may not always be possible, and there are some known issues with source tracking that may mean that metadata changes in the Salesforce org are incorrectly omitted from Salesforce's source tracking.
+Partial retrieve is not always possible, and there are some known issues with source tracking that sometimes prevents metadata changes from being reliably detected in a Salesforce org.

 - Source tracking must be enabled in the Salesforce org